20 Fun Jobs That Pay Well

 20. Wine Specialist

 Many fun, well-paying jobs are available in the wine industry.
 Here are two of the most appealing career possibilities:

-Winemaker—Winemaking is the ultimate career for wine aficionados.
+Winemaker: Winemaking is the ultimate career for a wine lover.
 Just imagine being a key player in the entire wine production process where you can create a beautifully crafted bottle of wine.

-Sommelier—Imagine being an expert at judging and selecting wines.
-Begin developing your talents at a sommelier training school, and discover where it might lead.
+Sommelier: Imagine being an expert at judging and selecting wines.
+Begin developing your talents with a sommelier training program, and discover where it might lead.

-- Fun factors—Get paid to be a wine snob.
-Work in upscale restaurants, attend prestigious events, and have people seek your opinion about whether a wine is worthy to drink.
+- Fun factors: Get paid to taste wine!
+Work in upscale restaurants, attend prestigious events, and have people seek your opinion about whether a wine is worthy of drinking.

 4 Frequently Asked Questions About Fun Jobs